Skip to main content

 Click Deployments in the sidebar, and click Add.

-Replace the default content in form field with the following and click Submit to deploy the theater-room-manager application on sites designated to be of type system which is all sites except the one running Control Tower.
+Replace the default content with the following and click Submit to deploy the heater-room-manager application to all sites you labeled to be in the Europe region.

 Register new deployment